dimitri-nicolo/calico/getting-started/windows-calico/limitations.md

 - Tiers: maximum of 5
 - `pass` rules: maximum of 10 per tier
 - If each tier contains a large number of rules, and has pass rules, you may need to reduce the number of tiers further.

+### Flow log limitations

+{{site.prodname}} support flow logs with these limitations:

+- No packet/bytes stats for denied traffic
+- No DNS stats
+- No Http stats
+- No RuleTrace for tiers
+- No BGP logs

 ### Next steps